Editor's Note: This story originally appeared on The Penny Hoarder.

 The 2020 market meltdown began that March 9.
 The bloodbath continued for an agonizing two weeks.
 By the time stocks hit bottom on March 23, 2020, the S&P 500 index had lost nearly a third of its value.

 Some economists predicted the stock market would take three years to recover.
 Instead, stocks took 181 days to return to their pre-pandemic highs.

-Now that we have some hindsight, let’s reflect on the lessons from the gut-wrenching 2020 stock market crash that still hit home one year later.
+Now that we have some hindsight, let’s reflect on the lessons from the gut-wrenching 2020 stock market crash that still hit home two years later.

 1. The stock market doesn’t reflect the economy.

 The stock market fully recovered to pre-pandemic levels by August 2020.
 Yet unemployment remained stubbornly high.
 COVID-19 shutdowns were hammering small businesses.

 The big lesson: The stock market doesn’t reflect the economy.
 It doesn’t tell us anything about the struggles of small businesses or the droves of unemployed people who can’t afford their bills.

 What the stock market tells us is whether investors are optimistic or pessimistic.
 Over the past couple of years, they’ve been mostly optimistic.

 They believed the effects of COVID-19 would be relatively short-lived.
 Some stocks soared precisely because of the pandemic.
 Investors rushed to invest in companies like Zoom, Home Depot and Peloton that stood to benefit from people being stuck at home.

 2. You only lose money in a crash when you sell.